DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 * Sample non-relational database queries are available in _/documentation/sampleCommands.md_.

-* The findings.ALLELE\_CODE.determination key in the JSON output file can contain the following values:
+* The 'findings.ALLELE\_CODE.determination' key in the JSON output file can contain the following values:

 > **"classified"**: nucleotide call was classified successfully per database interpretation rules.
 This should be the most common value, we recommend manual review of all other instances.
 >